cavtools/cav/README.md

 Cav is an experimental suite of TypeScript tools for web development with [Deno](https://deno.land).
-It takes a declarative and functional approach to writing full-stack websites and applications with the Deno ecosystem.
+It takes a declarative and functional approach to writing full-stack applications with the Deno ecosystem.

 A quick demo of the Cav in action can be seen at [cav.bar](https://cav.bar).
 The demo runs on Deno Deploy.